 - Try more than one.
-Each site has different men as members.
-It’s just like looking for a job – you may have your resume posted on Monster.com, Indeed, and a couple industry-specific sites.
+Each site has different types of men as members.
+It’s just like looking for a job – you may have your resume posted on Monster.com, Indeed, and a couple of industry-specific sites.

-Just because you went on six dates with guys you meet online, but don’t fall into a serious relationship, don’t give up on online dating!
-The Internet is just a medium for meeting men.
+Just because you’ve been on six dates with guys you’ve met online, but still haven’t fallen into a serious relationship, don’t give up on online dating!
+The internet is just a medium for meeting men.
 A tool.
 Keep at it, try new things and keep an open mind.
-Alos: HAVE FUN!
+Also: HAVE FUN!

 OKCupid I love OKCupid.
 Again, it is very popular in New York City where I live, but I find it to be a great interface.
-There is a free version, but very few people can resist not upgrading, so you have access to features like seeing who “liked” your profile, or when the guy you’re hot for last logged in.
+There is a free version, but very few people can resist upgrading.
+When you upgrade on OkCupid, you have access to features like seeing who “liked” your profile, or when the guy you’re hot for last logged in.
 OKC is a highly interactive site, which features thousands and thousands of user-generated questions that allow you to really get to know a prospective match.

 Tinder This started out as a hook-up site, thanks to it’s geo-location feature and scant profile details.
 After all, users only upload a few photos and a very brief profile, then connect through swipes on their phones.
 But like any popular technology, this one has gone mainstream, and I increasingly hear quality people – both men and women – say they rely on Tinder for dating people with serious relationship potential.
 This is the fastest-growing dating site, and also tends to skew young.

-eHarmony This site has been around for years, and the focus is on long-term, serious committed relationships.
+eHarmony This site has been around for years, and the focus is on long-term, serious, committed relationships.
 The gist is that both users answer extensive lists of questions, which then scientifically connect you with really strong potential matches.
 This isn’t a platform for casual hookups!

-HowAboutWe This is a cute site, where users fill out basic profiles, upload a few pics, then suggest a date.
-“Let’s get to know each other at a wine bar, then stroll around the village,” or “Take a salsa dancing class together!” or “Watch the Yankees while eating wings and a microbrew.”
-The upside is that you have a very excellent chance of a fun date, even if you don’t hit love paydirt.
+HowAboutWe This is a cute site where users fill out basic profiles, upload a few pics, then suggest a date.
+“Let’s get to know each other at a wine bar, then stroll around the Village,” or “Take a salsa dancing class together!” or “Watch the Yankees while eating wings and a microbrew.”
+The upside is that you have a very excellent chance of a fun date, even if you don’t hit the love jackpot.

 ChristianCafe All the sites allow you to search by religion, but a few dating sites specifically focus on different faiths.
 ChristianCafe caters to people seeking fellow Christians.

-Happn This one is very new, competes with Tinder and focuses on GPS tracking to connect you with people who you have crossed paths with IRL, showing you a map of where you have been in the same coffee shop, bar, grocery store or AYSO soccer field.
+Happn This one is very new.
+Happn competes with Tinder and focuses on GPS tracking to connect you with people who you have crossed paths with IRL, showing you a map of where you have been in the same coffee shop, bar, grocery store or AYSO soccer field.